 The world of logistics and managed transportation is continuously evolving.
 Transportation professionals are tasked with reducing costs while increasing customer satisfaction levels.
 However, market forces such as higher fuel costs and decreased capacity work to undermine these goals.
 Transportation management optimization can help, provided shippers know a few things about its value and where to start.

-If a shipper uses straight pooling with the flexibility to extend the transit time, then going intermodal may be another option.
+If a shipper uses straight pooling with the flexibility to extend the transit time, then intermodal transportation may be another option.
 Shipping by rail compared to OTR modes can offer double-digits savings.
-Earlier this year, intermodal versus truckload savings hit an all-time high, rising to nearly 35%, reports Ari Ashe of The Journal of Commerce.

 Aggregation is creating a single shipment of multiple orders, originating from the same shipper to the same destination on the same day, that would otherwise be released as separate shipments.